Confused about how to read the Dragon Ball

 What about other Dragon Ball manga like “Heroes” or “Jaco”?

 Jaco the Galactic Patrolman is a short prequel written by Toriyama and can be read at any time, though it works well before starting Dragon Ball.
-Dragon Ball Heroes is a promotional manga for a video game with its own complex, non-canon story.
-It is not part of the main reading order and can be skipped entirely.
+Dragon Ball Heroes is a promotional

 Is the Dragon Ball manga censored?

-How long does it take to read the entire Dragon Ball manga?
+How long does it take to read the entire Dragon Ball manga ?

 Reading the entire original series (42 volumes) could take a dedicated reader anywhere from a few weeks to a couple of months.
 With over 9,000 pages, it is a significant time investment.
 Dragon Ball Super adds several thousand more pages to that total and is still growing.